LEB-EPFL/leb-clustering/README.md

 + *saved_distrs* - Folder containing the distributions of the
   statistics computed from the clustered localizations.
 Currently, this is only the radius of gyration data.
-+ *simulation_data* Python CPickle databases containing the simulated datasets for generating the parameter space plots.
++ *simulation_data* - Numpy files and pickled Python databases
+  containing the simulated radius of gyration data for generating the parameter space plots.
 + *writeup* - Miscellaneous files for the writeup.

 ## Instructions ##